arq5x/bedtools-protocols/bedtools.md

 AP1a: Reporting the original feature in each file.
 --------------------------------------------------
 The `-wa` (write A) and `-wb` (write B) options allow one to see the original records from the A and B files that overlapped.
-As such, instead of not only showing you *where* the intersections occurred, it shows you *what* intersected.
+As such, instead of solely showing you *where* the intersections occurred, these options show you the original intervals that intersected from the two files.

 ~~~~ {#mycode .bash}
     bedtools intersect -a cpg.bed -b exons.bed -wa -wb \